batmaster/react-superadmin/README.md

 We use **GitHub Projects** to track all development tasks and progress:

-- **Core Components Project**: Core framework components, hooks, and utilities
+- **🏗️ Core Components Project**: Core framework components, data providers, authentication, and advanced features
-- **Web Components Project**: UI components, forms, and web interface elements
+- **🎨 Web Components Project**: UI components, forms, CRUD pages, and user interface elements
+- **⚙️ Repository Infrastructure Project**: CI/CD, testing, documentation,
+  deployment, and maintenance

-All tasks, status updates, and progress tracking are managed through these project boards.
+All tasks, status updates, and progress tracking are managed through these project boards with comprehensive task lists for efficient development.

 ## 📚 Documentation